Canterbury Connected Business Improvement District would like to invite you to a Canterbury in Bloom Conference on Saturday 6 October.

 The aim is to raise the profile of green heritage as an integral part of local strategies and increase partnership working across the Business Improvement District (BID) which includes local businesses, the city and county councils, the universities, residents and community groups.

 The conference will feature guest speaker Nick Bailey (BBC presenter for Gardeners’ World) along with talks and panel discussions with local historians, horticulturalists and the local authorities.
 As part of the conference a schools competition has been launched, with the aim of generating new ideas for future bloom competitions.
 The school entries will be displayed at the conference with the winners announced on the day .

-Thanks to the sponsorship of University of Kent we are able to subsidise the tickets for this event, enabling us to charge just £10 (plus booking fee) for the day which includes a buffet lunch and walking tours.
+Thanks to the sponsorship of University of Kent we are able to subsidise the tickets for this event, enabling us to charge just £10 for the day which includes a buffet lunch and walking tours.

 9:30 Registration and Coffee

-11:15 Panel Discussion: The Green Heritage of Canterbury
+11:15 Panel Discussion: Creating New Green Heritage in Canterbury

 11:45 Coffee break